-Harvard is a blue-collar town, with 40.81% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Harvard, you'll notice that it is more blue-collar than most other communities in America.
+41.50% of Harvard’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Harvard is a city of sales and office workers, service providers, and production and manufacturing workers.
-There are especially a lot of people living in Harvard who work in office and administrative support (14.89%), maintenance occupations (9.15%), and sales jobs (5.98%).
+There are especially a lot of people living in Harvard who work in office and administrative support (13.75%), sales jobs (9.30%), and maintenance occupations (7.77%).

-The per capita income in Harvard in 2010 was $15,120, which is low income relative to Illinois and the nation.
-This equates to an annual income of $60,480 for a family of four.
+The per capita income in Harvard in 2010 was $15,710, which is low income relative to Illinois and the nation.
+This equates to an annual income of $62,840 for a family of four.
 However, Harvard contains both very wealthy and poor people as well.
-Harvard also has one of the higher rates of people living in poverty in the nation, with 32.12% of its population below the federal poverty line.

-Harvard is a very ethnically-diverse city.
+Harvard is an extremely ethnically-diverse city.
 The people who call Harvard home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Harvard residents report their race to be White, followed by Black or African-American.
-Harvard also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 52.00% of the city’s residents.
-Important ancestries of people in Harvard include Irish, Polish, English, and Swedish.
+People of Hispanic or Latino origin are the most prevalent group in Harvard, accounting for 50.29% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Harvard residents report their race to be White, followed by Native Hawaiian.
+Important ancestries of people in Harvard include Irish, Polish, Swedish, and English.

-The most common language spoken in Harvard is Spanish.
-Other important languages spoken here include English and Polish.
+The most common language spoken in Harvard is English.
+Other important languages spoken here include Spanish and Polish.